2 Samuel 14

 Notes

-Joab's emotional response (v.
-22) — falling facedown, blessing the king — contrasts with the cold political calculation that preceded it.
-Whether this is genuine relief and gratitude or continued performance is left ambiguous.
-Joab has achieved what he wanted; the extravagance of his response may reflect real satisfaction or continued management of the king.
+Joab's response in verse 22, falling facedown and blessing the king, contrasts with the political calculation that preceded it.
+Whether it reflects genuine relief and gratitude or a continued performance is left ambiguous.
+Joab has achieved what he wanted; the fullness of his response may show either satisfaction or continued management of the king.

 "He must not see my face" (v.
-24) — the king's face in the ancient Near East was not merely a physical encounter but a symbol of access, favor, and standing.
-To be barred from seeing the king's face was to be politically non-existent, present in the city but absent from its power.
+24): in the ancient Near East, the king's face was not merely a physical sight but a symbol of access, favor, and standing.
+To be barred from seeing the king's face was to be politically null, present in the city but cut off from its power.
 Absalom has been brought from exile into a second, domestic exile.
-He is in Jerusalem but not of it.
+He is in Jerusalem, but not fully restored to it.

 The physical description of Absalom (vv.
-25–26) — blameless from foot to head, famous throughout Israel, hair weighing two hundred shekels at each annual shearing — is presented as admiration but functions as foreshadowing.
-His beauty is part of what makes him compelling and therefore dangerous.
-Two hundred shekels (roughly 2.3 kilograms, about five pounds) of hair is hyperbolic — a mark of extraordinary vitality.
-The same hair will entangle him in the oak tree at his death in 2 Samuel 18:9, turning his famous beauty into the instrument of his destruction.
-The narrator is giving the reader details to remember.
+25–26), blameless from foot to head, admired throughout Israel, his hair weighing two hundred shekels at each annual shearing, is presented as admiration but functions as foreshadowing.
+His beauty helps make him compelling and therefore dangerous.
+Two hundred shekels, roughly 2.3 kilograms or about five pounds, is likely hyperbolic, a mark of unusual vitality.
+That same hair will entangle him in the oak tree at his death in 2 Samuel 18:9, turning his beauty into the instrument of his destruction.
+The narrator gives these details for the reader to remember.

 Absalom names his daughter Tamar (v.
-27) — the same name as his violated sister.
+27), the same name as his violated sister.
 This is the only mention of his children, and it is the daughter who is named.
-Whether this reflects genuine grief for his sister, a commitment to her memory, or political image-building (presenting himself as a champion of justice for Tamar), or all three simultaneously, the narrator does not say.
+Whether this reflects grief for his sister, a commitment to her memory, political image-building, or some combination of these, the narrator does not say.
 The name keeps Tamar's story alive in the narrative as Absalom moves toward rebellion.

 Absalom Burns Joab's Field and Forces Reconciliation (vv.
 28–33)